-Approximately 80 to 85 per cent of Canada’s native grasslands have disappeared.
+Approximately 80-85% of Canada’s native grasslands have disappeared.
 Consequently, project partners recognize a need for ongoing, comprehensive grasslands inventory.
 While other land-use types are regularly assessed using a consistent methodology, there is no national inventory methodology applied to Canadian grasslands (native and tame).
 Further, grassland classification terminology has not been nationally defined, thus limiting effective collaboration across Canada.
 Management and accounting of ecological services have been hindered as a result.

 What is proposed?

-This project will identify and describe all existing grasslands inventories in Canada and determine how various inventories can be harmonized to develop a cohesive national grassland inventory.
-The ultimate aim is to construct a national grassland inventory, including all major grassland types and ecoregions.
-This would update and inform grassland policy, decision-making and risk assessment across Canada going forward.
+This project will identify and describe all existing grasslands inventories in Canada and determine how various inventories can be harmonized to develop a cohesive national grasslands inventory.
+The ultimate aim is to construct a national grasslands inventory, including all major grassland types and ecoregions.
+This would update and inform grassland policy, decision-making, and risk assessment across Canada going forward.

 Who will contribute to the grassland inventory?

-The project development team comprises agriculture representatives, NGOs and provincial and federal collaborators.
-As such, the first and last components of this project will be to create a collaborative network that can drive grassland inventory and remote-sensing projects into the future.
+The project development team comprises agriculture representatives, NGOs, and provincial and federal collaborators.
+As such, the first and last components of this project will be to create a collaborative network that can drive grasslands inventory and remote sensing projects into the future.

 Download the PDF here FAQ - Grassland Inventory

 The Manitoba Grasslands Inventory is a collaborative effort among numerous agencies to create an inventory of grasslands - both native and tame - that exist in Manitoba.
 Ground truth data is being collected to be used for machine learning and development of a model that can interpret geospatial data in relation to the occurrence of grasslands.
 Using this model and current geospatial data, a real-time estimate of the extent and approximate location of grasslands in the province can be determined at any given time.